Written by Joyce Ann Danieles

 Execute a Strong Security Framework

-The framework includes the following actions:
+The framework encompasses the following key actions:

 Ensure Compliance With Industry and Government Security Standards